Cockpit voice recorder found at cargo plane crash site

 - Lowe's pulls the plug on upscale online play, laying off 175 in Kirkland

-The search for the third body, the voice recorder and the plane’s black box have been made difficult by deep mud in the bay 35 miles (55 kilometers) east of the Houston.
+The search for the third body, the voice recorder and the flight data recorder has been made difficult by deep mud in the bay 35 miles (55 kilometers) east of the Houston.